-Of course a single feature hardly ever makes of breaks a game, as games are constructed of dozens of features AND their reciprocal synergies.
+Of course a single feature hardly ever makes or breaks a game, as games are constructed of dozens of features AND their reciprocal synergies.
 But nevertheless, it always helps to have the right ingredients in your stew of a game.
 So next we’ll take a look at a couple of features that according to recent data from the US markets, are heavily trending up and will help your cognitive game in the harsh competitive environment.
-As we have already handled the match 3 genre in pretty detailed level (here, here and here), we’ll be now focusing solely on the other breeds of cognitives.
+As we have already handled the match 3 genre in pretty detailed level (here, here, and here), we’ll be now focusing solely on the other breeds of cognitives.

 1. Autocombat and autoplay

-One interesting characteristic of mobile games is that the gaming sessions and the way of people are actually playing them differ quite a bit from console and PC/Mac world.
-Therefore, it might come as a surprise to at least some of you, that automated combat and other autoplay features are really helpful in boosting cognitive mobile games commercial potential in the US.
+One interesting characteristic of mobile games is that the gaming sessions and the way of people are actually playing them differ quite a bit from the console and PC/Mac world.
+Therefore, it might come as a surprise to at least some of you, that automated combat and other autoplay features are really helpful in boosting cognitive mobile games’ commercial potential in the US.
 Originating from the Asian markets, this feature has had a successful migration overseas and can nowadays be seen in many of the most successful RPG and strategy games.

 There are of course several ways of implementing this feature, but the most common ones seem to be:

-1. Raiding, where you usually you just click a button and the level (which is earlier completed once by you) is looted automatically for your pleasure
+1. Raiding, where you usually just click a button and the level (which is earlier completed once by you) is looted automatically for your pleasure

 2. Autoplay, where your characters do the fighting themselves and you just watch them triumph or fall